 Step 3 – Send the Home Instruction Notification

-Most likely, once you have reached a human, they will send you information including something that looks like this form.
+If the county website does not include a link to the notification form, my recommendation is to email the person listed.
+You can just send a quick email asking what you need to do to notify the county that you will be homeschooling.Most likely, once you have reached a human, they will send you information including something that looks like this form.
 Before you can complete that form, you have to make some decisions about standardized testing and oversight.

 First, decide whether you want your child to participate in the standardized testing that public school students are mandated to take.
 If you check “no”, you won’t find out about the testing that is available (usually that would be PARCC and HSA).
 If you check “yes”, you may be contacted about testing, but you can still decline to participate in any individual test.
 If you really want your child to take part in a test, like the 11th grade PSAT, make sure that you are on top of when that happens and when you need to do what for your child to participate.

 Second, the form asks if you want to be supervised by the county school system or by, what is commonly know as, an umbrella.
 If you don’t know yet because you haven’t researched umbrellas yet, just choose the school system for now.
 You can always notify the school system later if you change your mind and have joined an umbrella.
-You can read my thoughts on reviewing with the school district versus an umbrella.
+You can read my thoughts on reviewing with the school district versus an umbrella here.
 MSDE has a list of umbrellas, however, it is extremely long, outdated, and not searchable by criteria.
 This is an area where it would be a good idea to ask on local Facebook groups for recommendations.
 Some of the secular umbrellas that are Maryland Homeschool Reviews, Goodloe HUGS, and Many Paths of Natural Learning.

-Hopefully, the person you contacted will tell you the best way to send the form to them.
+Hopefully, the county homeschooling person you contacted will tell you the best way to send the form to them.
 If not, some people recommend emailing it, so that you have a time-stamped record of having sent it.
 Some people send it by certified mail.
 Some people drive up to the office and hand-deliver it.
 Whatever you do, you want to make sure you know that it was received by the office.
 If you do not get some kind of confirmation within a week, follow up with the county contact person.
 Eventually, they will send you an official letter that states that you are providing home instruction to your child(ren) for that school year, however, it may take weeks or even months before you get that letter.